rachelgabrielli-pm/lucio-r2/README.md

 | Single partner → configurable | Partner ID already parameterized throughout |

 **Evaluation before V1 launch:**
-- Human review of 20 consecutive digests before sending to any partner — checking for numeric accuracy and hallucinations
+- Human review of 20 consecutive digests before sending to any partner, checking for numeric accuracy and hallucinations
 - A/B test (A/B being two variants tested simultaneously): split partners into two groups.
 Group A receives the Lucio weekly digest.
 Group B continues with no change to their current experience.
-After 8 weeks, compare whether Group A's credit program managers started targeting more merchants, and whether their approval rates and revenue share grew relative to Group B. This tells us whether Lucio is actually changing partner behavior — not just being read and forgotten.
+After 8 weeks, compare whether Group A's credit program managers started targeting more merchants, and whether their approval rates and revenue share grew relative to Group B. This tells us whether Lucio is actually changing partner behavior, not just being read and forgotten.
 - Hallucination audit: compare every numeric claim in digest to backend values

 ### V1 → V2: ICP engine + lookalike recommendations

-- Build a scoring model: given the pre-credit ICP, score every merchant in the partner's platform — including ones that have never applied for credit
+- Build a scoring model: given the pre-credit ICP, score every merchant in the partner's platform, including ones that have never applied for credit
-- Surface the top candidates in the digest: "Here are 20 merchants already on your platform who match the exact profile of your top performers before credit — they have not applied yet, but they should.
+- Surface the top candidates in the digest: "Here are 20 merchants already on your platform who match the exact profile of your top performers before credit, they have not applied yet, but they should.
 Use this list for your next targeted campaign."
 - MCP integration so Lucio can query the backend dynamically during conversation

 ### V2 → V3: Partner shares full merchant base

 - Partner pushes their entire merchant roster to R2
-- R2 scores all merchants proactively — not just those who applied
+- R2 scores all merchants proactively, not just those who applied
 - Lucio shifts from reactive (here's what happened) to proactive (here's who to target next week)

 ### Observability requirements for production